axelcournac/3C_tutorial/README.md

 ## Dependencies

 Scripts will run on OS X and other Unix-based systems.
 External dependencies should be installed somewhere on your `$PATH`.
-It basically requires to have Python installed on your machine.
+It basically requires to have Python installed on your machine which commonly installed on Unix-based systems.

-Then
+For windows, you can have a look to https://www.python.org/downloads/windows/.

 ### Python
 * Numpy